An Efficient Interpolation Technique for Jump Proposals in Reversible-Jump Markov Chain Monte Carlo Calculations: Conclusion

 \section{Conclusion}

 The need to compare evidences for multiple models arises in a large variety of physical and astronomical contexts.
-In this paper, we described a new technique that allows for efficient evidence computations via a Reversible-Jump Markov chain Monte Carlo.
-This technique solves the usual problem of finding good inter-model jump proposals in an RJMCMC by using a kD-tree to quickly and accurately interpolate an approximate posterior PDF from a single-model MCMC run, and then using this interpolated PDF to propose efficient inter-model jumps.
+In this paper, we described a technique that allows for efficient evidence computations via a Reversible-Jump Markov chain Monte Carlo.
+This technique solves the usual problem of finding good inter-model jump proposals in an RJMCMC by using a kD tree to quickly and accurately interpolate an approximate posterior PDF from a single-model MCMC run, and then proposing efficient inter-model jumps from this interpolated PDF.

 We demonstrated the efficiency of this technique on a toy model-comparison problem described in Section \ref{sec:efficiency}.
-We also successfully applied this technique to the problem of selecting the best model for the observed distribution of black-hole X-ray binaries, as described in Section \ref{sec:examples} and Ref.~\cite{Farr2010}.
-In addition to model comparison, the PDF interpolation described here can be useful in multi-step MCMCs to improve the sampling efficiency by selecting better jump proposal distributions or to test MCMC convergence.
+We also successfully applied this technique to the problem of selecting the best model for the observed distribution of black-hole X-ray binary masses, as described in \cite{Farr2010}.
+In addition to model comparison, the PDF interpolation described here can be useful in single-model MCMCs to inform the jump proposal distribution on the fly in order to propose jumps that can efficiently sample the parameter space (see Section \ref{sec:higherdim}), or to test MCMC convergence.

-We have made our implementation of the technique described in this paper publicly available online at \url{http://github.com/farr/mcmc-ocaml}, and welcome readers to take advantage of this toolkit.
+We have made our implementation of the technique described in this paper publicly available online at \url{http://github.com/farr/mcmc-ocaml}, and also in the \texttt{LALInferenceMCMC} sampler, at \url{https://www.lsc-group.phys.uwm.edu/daswg/projects/lalsuite.html}.
+We welcome readers to take advantage of this toolkit.